gomorpheus/morpheus-docs/library/virtual_images/virtual_images.rst

 User Images
 ^^^^^^^^^^^

-Typically |morpheus| does not have sufficient metatdata to successfully provision synced User Images.
-After integrating clouds and User Images have synced, it is highly recommended to configure the images prior to provisioning.
+Typically |morpheus| does not have sufficient metatdata to successfully provision synced User Images with no additional configuration.
+After integrating Clouds and User Images have synced, it is highly recommended to configure the images prior to provisioning.

 **To edit and configure an existing Virtual Image:**